 - All current SFU PDFs are entitled to one vote per position.
 Votes are considered valid if one candidate is unambiguously marked per position on the ballot.
 For each position, the candidate with the greatest number of valid votes will be elected to the position.

 - In case four or fewer candidates are on the ballot, voting will not be by position, with the exception of the President position.
 All candidates receiving an affirmative vote in a majority of unambiguously marked, non-blank votes will be considered elected to the SFU PDA Executive Council.
 The elected members will decide among themselves who will take up which position and if need be how they will reallocate portfolios.

 - If there are more than four candidates yet one or more of the positions remains empty after all votes have been counted, there will be a second round of votes among all non-elected candidates for the remaining position(s).
 Nominees may withdraw prior to this second round of voting.
 This second voting round will not be by position; rather each PDF will vote for one and only one of the remaining candidates.
 The candidate with the greatest number of unambiguously marked, non-blank votes in this second round is considered elected, followed by the candidate with the next greatest number of unambiguously marked, non-blank votes until a number of PDFs equal to the number of positions has been elected to the Executive Council.
 The elected members will decide among themselves which position each of the candidates elected in the second round will take up, with the exception of position of President, which must be directly voted upon.

-- Once elected PDFs are expected to serve in the intended capacity until the next PDA election (usually 1 year) or termination of their status as SFU PDF, whichever occurs first.
+- Once elected PDFs are expected to serve in the intended capacity for a period of 1 year or until termination of their status as SFU PDF, whichever occurs first.